groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - Several IP addresses separated by carriage returns can be entered, giving a list of name servers in order of their preference.

+In order to avoid the interconnection between the upper and lower machines being broken, the configuration of the interconnection network is not available via the UI.
+If it needs to be changed you should refer the the section [In the event of an initialization error of the DSAS](#in-the-event-of-a-dsas-initialization-error).

 ### Renewal of the web certificate

 As [discussed above](#first-login-to-the-administration-interface), the SSL certificate